 By using software to buy digital advertising space, you can better target your audience and understand when to deliver the right message at the right time.
 With programmatic advertising, you can reduce the amount of time and effort wasted towards blind outreach.
 Instead, you’ll target a specific audience using precision with deterministic data.
 Healthcare marketers can benefit from this digital facet by producing useful insights in real time.

 Thanks for reading part three of our programmatic targeting series.
-Next time, we’ll delve into the most valuable precepts of programmatic advertising, including real-time data, insights, scale and cost efficiency.
+In Part 4, we’ll delve into the most valuable precepts of programmatic advertising, including real-time data, insights, scale and cost efficiency.